What Are the Benefits of Speeding Up a Website?

 Your Turn – Test Your Website Speed

-After implementing the above suggestions, you should go ahead and test your website speed to see if there’s a difference (leave a comment below if you see difference :).
-Here are my top recommendations for testing your website speed:
+After implementing the above suggestions, you should go ahead and test your website speed to see if there’s a difference (leave a comment below if you see difference).
+Here are our top recommendations for testing your website speed:

 GTMetrix: This tool analyzes your website speed using Google Pagespeed Insights and Yslow and gives you a rating from A to F. It also offers suggestions for improvement.